Nicholas Kaldor: Business cycle theory

 In fact, Kaldor's 1940 paper had already shown this to be completely untrue.
 Solow was working with an erroneous and underdeveloped theory of the business cycle that he had taken over from Samuelson.
 By the time Solow was working on his growth theory, the Cambridge UK economists had already satisfactorily laid out a self-limiting theory of the business cycle that they thought was a reasonable description of the real world.
 This is one of the reasons that the Cambridge economists were so hostile in their reaction to Solow's growth model and went on to attack it in the Cambridge Capital Controversy of the 1960s.
 The ignorance on the part of the American economists' knowledge of Kaldor's model also explains why the Cambridge Post-Keynesian economists found the ISLM model favoured by the American Neo-Keynesians to be crude and lacking.

 Personal life

-Kaldor was married to Clarissa Goldsmith, a prominent figure in Cambridge city life and a history graduate from Somerville College, Oxford.
-They had four daughters: Penny Milsom, a former London Borough of Islington Labour councillor, Katharine Hoskyns, who has stood as a Labour candidate for Westminster City Council, Frances Stewart, Professor of Economic Development at the University of Oxford, and Mary Kaldor, Professor of Human Security at the London School of Economics.
+Kaldor was married to Clarissa Goldsmith.
+They had four daughters.

 He died in Papworth Everard, Cambridgeshire.